billdagou/font_awesome/README.md

 EXT:font_awesome allows you to use [Font Awesome](https://fontawesome.com/) in your extensions.

-You can easily choose using CDN or local Font Awesome library.

 **The extension version only matches Font Awesome library version, doesn't mean anything else.**

 ## How to use it